syedalijaseem/syedalijaseem/README.md

 # Hi there, I'm Syed Ali Jaseem! 👋

-I am a passionate Software Engineer with a strong desire to build fast, efficient, and scalable software products while adhering to the best software development practices.
+A passionate Software Engineer with a strong desire to build fast, efficient, and scalable software products while adhering to the best software development practices.
 My career goal is to become a Full Stack Software Engineer, and I'm dedicated to continuous learning and growth in the field of technology. 🚀

 ## About Me
 - 💼 Currently, I have a strong experience in JavaScript and some exposure to React JS.